The Ted’s Experience

 Can I bring my kids?
 What about those under 21?

 We unfortunately do not allow young children.
 This environment is like attending a theater production or a show at The Wilson Center.
 Everyone is seated and very quiet throughout the show, which is a hard ask for the littler ones.
 We do not like to set an age restriction just because every child is different, so please use your best judgement.
 Otherwise, we invite all ages!
 We are first and foremost a music venue and not just a bar, so we do allow those under the age of 21 too.
 Please note, however, that we do not offer any child ticket discounts.
-All ticket prices are the same for everyone.
+All ticket prices are the same for everyone and every human must have a ticket.

 What if I really, really, really enjoy a guitar solo?